robertgodfrey/robertgodfrey.github.io/essays/final-project-idea.md

 ### Use case ideas

 - New user goes to the landing page, logs in, gets the home page, sets up a minimal profile.
-There is a quick tutorial for how to use the site when creating a new account.
+There is a quick tutorial on how to use the site after creating a new account.
 - Admin goes to the landing page, logs in, gets the home page, edits the site.
 Admins have the ability to remove users and remove inappropriate/illegal hikes & content.
 New hikes added must be approved by an admin.
 - User goes to the landing page, logs in, and looks for hikes of interest.
 Users can also go to the hike suggestion page to request that a hike be added to the site.